pagkly/Zed/Investopedia3/Joseph Schumpeter.md

 ## Understanding Joseph Schumpeter

-Schumpeter was born in what is now the Czech Republic in 1883, learning economics from the progenitors of the [Austrian school tradition](https://www.investopedia.com/articles/economics/09/austrian-school-of-economics.asp), including Friedrich von Wieser and Eugen von Bohm-Bawerk.
+Schumpeter was born in what is now the Czech Republic in 1883, learning economics from the progenitors of the [[Austrian school tradition]](https://www.investopedia.com/articles/economics/09/austrian-school-of-economics.asp), including Friedrich von Wieser and Eugen von Bohm-Bawerk.
 Schumpeter served as minister of finance in the Austrian government, the president of a private bank, and a professor, before being forced to leave his home country, due to the rise of the Nazis.

 In 1932, he moved to the United States to teach at Harvard.
 Fifteen years later, in 1947, he became the first immigrant to be elected president of the American Economic Association.

-By the early 20th century, economic science in the United States and Great Britain had developed along static and mathematically oriented [general equilibrium](https://www.investopedia.com/terms/g/general-equilibrium-theory.asp) models.
-Schumpeter’s work differed at times, typifying the continental European more nuanced and less hypothetical approach, although some of his theories were drawn from [Walrasian](https://www.investopedia.com/terms/w/walras-law.asp) general equilibrium as well.
+By the early 20th century, economic science in the United States and Great Britain had developed along static and mathematically oriented [[general equilibrium]](https://www.investopedia.com/terms/g/general-equilibrium-theory.asp) models.
+Schumpeter’s work differed at times, typifying the continental European more nuanced and less hypothetical approach, although some of his theories were drawn from [[Walrasian]](https://www.investopedia.com/terms/w/walras-law.asp) general equilibrium as well.

-Over his many years in public life, Schumpeter developed informal rivalries with the other great thinkers of the west, including [John Maynard Keynes](https://www.investopedia.com/terms/j/john_maynard_keynes.asp), Irving Fisher, [Ludwig von Mises](https://www.investopedia.com/terms/l/ludwig-von-mises.asp), and [Friedrich Hayek](https://www.investopedia.com/terms/f/friedrich-hayek.asp).
+Over his many years in public life, Schumpeter developed informal rivalries with the other great thinkers of the west, including [[John Maynard Keynes]](https://www.investopedia.com/terms/j/john_maynard_keynes.asp), Irving Fisher, [[Ludwig von Mises]](https://www.investopedia.com/terms/l/ludwig-von-mises.asp), and [[Friedrich Hayek]](https://www.investopedia.com/terms/f/friedrich-hayek.asp).
 His work initially was overshadowed by some of his contemporaries.

 ## Famous Theories

-Schumpeter is best known for his 1942 book _Capitalism, Socialism, and Democracy_ as well as the theory of dynamic [economic growth](https://www.investopedia.com/terms/e/economicgrowth.asp) known as [creative destruction](https://www.investopedia.com/terms/c/creativedestruction.asp).
+Schumpeter is best known for his 1942 book _Capitalism, Socialism, and Democracy_ as well as the theory of dynamic [economic growth](https://www.investopedia.com/terms/e/economicgrowth.asp) known as [[creative destruction]](https://www.investopedia.com/terms/c/creativedestruction.asp).
 He is also credited with the first German and English references to methodological individualism in economics.

 ### Creative Destruction